 Mineral Belt National Recreation Trail loops around the city of Leadville, and will give you access to the remarkable 70 square-block Leadville National Historic Landmark District and the Leadville Mining District- one of the most beautiful mining districts in the world.

-The remains of this once flourishing mine site is now accented with forests of aspens and conifers, wildflowers, and sage parks.
-It’s frequented by hikers, bicyclists, skaters and longboarders.
+The remains of this once flourishing mine site are now accented with forests of aspens and conifers, wildflowers, and sage parks.
+It’s frequented by hikers, bicyclists, skaters, and longboarders.

-During winter, Mineral Belt National Recreation Trail is famous for Nordic skiing, snowshoeing and winter biking.
-This multi-use trail is paved all the way with an average grade of 3%, making it accessible by all age and skill-type, as well as by wheelchair.
+During winter, Mineral Belt National Recreation Trail is famous for Nordic skiing, snowshoeing, and winter biking.
+This multi-use trail is paved all the way with an average grade of 3%, making it accessible by all ages and skill-type, as well as by wheelchair.

 National Recreation Trail Route

 There are various trailheads to access the Mineral Belt Trail but it is most commonly traversed beginning at the trailhead on the western parking lot in downtown Leadville and following the loop trail in a clockwise direction.
 From mile marker 0, your first turn will be on your right to Elm Street.

 Here, you’ll see the beautiful building remnants of Stringtown, Leadville’s smelter community.
 During the first few miles, you’ll pass through the western outskirts of the town.
 Just follow the trail as it passes through a school, hospital, and cemeteries along the way.